j-kieffer/theta-implementations/README.md

-theta-implementations: Experimenting with software packages for theta functions
+Theta-implementations: Experimenting with software packages for theta functions
 =========================

-This repository contains code to reproduce experiments from the paper [Fast evaluation of Riemann theta functions in any dimension]() by Noam D. Elkies and Jean Kieffer.
+This repository contains code to reproduce experiments from the paper [Fast evaluation of Riemann theta functions in any dimension]().
 We experiment with the following software:

 - The Julia package [Theta.jl](https://github.com/chualynn/Theta.jl).
 - Magma's [Theta](https://magma.maths.usyd.edu.au/magma/handbook/text/260) intrinsic.